-And it’s not as if Jesus had been speaking all that plainly: “You must be born from above,” he said… and “the wind blows where it chooses.”
-That’s pretty esoteric stuff, even for those of us with “20/20 hindsight,” and two-thousand years of Biblical commentary at our disposal.
-But Jesus was always hardest on those he was closest to, wasn’t he?
-Just ask Simon Peter.
-Nicodemus had come to Jesus by night—so he wouldn’t be seen by his friends and colleagues—so that he could pick Jesus’ brain in private about all of the “supernatural” stuff he was able to do.
-Nicodemus was a supporter and a friend, but he wasn’t yet a follower… and his un-spoken question was whether or not Jesus was the Messiah.
+And it’s not as if Jesus had been speaking all that plainly: “You must be born from above… the wind blows where it chooses,” he told Nicodemus, somewhat opaquely.
+Which seems to me to be pretty esoteric stuff, even for those of us with “20/20 hindsight,” and two-thousand years of Biblical commentary at our disposal.
+But Jesus was always hardest on those he was closest to.
+Just ask Peter.
+Nicodemus had come to Jesus by night—when he wouldn’t be seen by his friends and colleagues—so that he could pick Jesus’ brain in private about all of the “supernatural” stuff he was able to do.
+Nicodemus was a supporter, but he wasn’t yet a follower… and his un-spoken question was whether or not Jesus was the Messiah.
 I’m thinking that a simple “yes” or “no” would have suited Nicodemus just fine, but that wasn’t Jesus’ style.
-Jesus knew that folks are always looking for easy answers—but he also knew that it was better for people to first see and understand what was happening right in front of them… so they could come to a conclusion on their own.
-It’s a little like the time John the Baptizer sent messengers to Jesus asking, “was he the one?” or should he and his followers be waiting for someone else?
-To which Jesus responded, “Go and tell John what you hear and see: the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, and the poor have good news brought to them.”
-Reading between the lines, Jesus was telling John, “So I’m not precisely the sort of Messiah you expected?
-Keep thinking on it… it’ll come to you” (Luke 7:20 and Matthew 11:3).
+Jesus knew that folks are always looking for easy answers—but he also knew that it was better for people to first see and understand what was happening right in front of them… so that they could figure out the answers to their questions on their own.
+It’s a little like the time John the Baptizer sent messengers to Jesus asking if he was “the one…” or should he and his followers be waiting for someone else?
+To which Jesus responded, “Go and tell John what you hear and see: the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, and the poor have good news brought to them” (Matt 11:2-6).
+Reading between the lines, Jesus was telling John, “So, I’m not precisely the sort of Messiah you expected?
+Keep thinking on it… it’ll come to you.”

-So, Nicodemus essentially came asking Jesus if he was the Messiah… and Jesus redirected him, telling him that he needed to be born again.
-What!?
+Nicodemus wanted to know if Jesus was the Messiah… and Jesus redirected him, telling him that he needed to be “born again.”
+What?
 And like the good Pharisee that he was, Nicodemus began to parse words with Jesus, “Can one enter a second time into the mother’s womb and be born?”
-John doesn’t mention it in our passage today, but I suspect Jesus fixed Nicodemus with a steely gaze, and paused a minute before saying, “That’s not what I’m talking about, Nicodemus, and you know it.
+The writer of the Fourth Gospel doesn’t mention it in our passage today, but I suspect Jesus fixed Nicodemus with a steely gaze, and paused a minute before saying, “That’s not what I’m talking about, Nicodemus, and you know it.
 Or, at least, you should know it.
-You Children of Abraham get so wrapped up in the day-to-day drama of temporal, “fleshly” living,that you forget that you were made for so much more than that.
-You forget that you were meant to be born of the Spirit… and to live your lives in. that. same.
-Spirit.
+You Children of Abraham get so wrapped up in the day-to-day drama of temporal, “fleshly” living, that you forget that you were made for much more.
+You forget that you were meant to be born of the Spirit… and to live your lives in – that – same – Spirit.
 You forget that your purpose on Earth is to learn how to rise above mundane things… to be born anew to life in the Father.
-That’s the way to eternal life!
+That’s the way to eternal life, Nicodemus!
 You’re a teacher!
 You should know these things!
-Don’t get wrapped around the axle worrying about whether or not I’m the Messiah… you’ll figure that out soon enough.
+Don’t get wrapped around the axle worrying about whether or not I’m the Messiah… that will become apparent soon enough.
 What you should be focused on is the fact that your time on earth is finite.
-The past is prologue.
-Just as our ancestors got lost in the day-to-day exigencies of their forty-year wilderness sojourn and needed a reminder of God’s Providence to see them through, so too will God give the people of this age what they need to attain salvation… even if it is the life of his only Son.”
+And the past is prologue.
+Just as our ancestors got lost in the day-to-day exigencies of their forty-year wilderness sojourn and needed a reminder of God’s Providence to see them through (cf. Num 21:4-9), so too will God give the people of this age what they need to attain salvation… even if it is the life of his only Son.”

-Bishop Rob Wright once noted, “You can talk about God, Jesus says, without actually seeing God’s movement.
-That’s sad.
-The word ‘movement’ is the best translation of the word ‘kingdom’ in Scripture.
-Movement…like the way Jesus described Spirit.
+Talk should lead to action!
+I remember hearing Bishop Rob Wright once say: “You can talk about God . . . without actually seeing God’s movement.
+And that’s sad, because the word ‘movement’ is the best translation of the word ‘kingdom’ in Scripture.
+Movement… like the way Jesus described Spirit.
 A wind blowing.
 A wind growing – and causing growth.
 The temptation here is to think that by thinking a new thought, we’ll get a new life.
 WRONG.
-New thoughts… are the consequence…of new living.
+New thoughts… are the consequence… of new living.
 Jesus’ friend [Nicodemus] struggled to get this.
 The rut of his life… [was becoming his] grave.
 Born again is what Jesus prescribed.
 Born again can happen if we are willing to endure the labor pains.”
-Wise words.
+Wise words from your Bishop.